MAD9137/f2024/docs/modules/week11/setup-url-request.md

 ![URL Request](/F2020/assets/img/SetupURLRequest_1.png)

-When the button is pressed you would get an error message like the one shown at the bottom of the image below:
+When the button is pressed you would get an error message like the one shown at the bottom of the image below.

 ![URL Request](/F2020/assets/img/SetupURLRequest_2.png)